The Legal Difference Between a Fitness Contractor and an Employee

 What about an employee?
 Well, they generally have limited personal liability related to their work.
 If an employee causes harm or is involved in a legal dispute while performing their job’s duties, the employer is usually responsible.
 Employers typically carry liability insurance to cover such situations.

-Labour laws & termination
+Labor laws & termination

 Independent contractors have more flexibility and autonomy in how they conduct their work.